CleverRaven/Cataclysm-DDA/lore-factions.md

 ### The Exodii

 See [the Technology document](./technology.md) for more details on how Exodii technology works, both practically and (non-canonically) some of the theory ideas for how it could function.

+#### Description
+The Exodii are a group of interdimensional humans from other versions of Earth that have been consumed by the blob.
+They use a combination of cybernetics and portal technology to leave a world as it is becoming uninhabitable, to travel to a new one and continue the cycle.
+They are non-hostile and willing to trade, but not as benign as they may appear on the surface.

+#### Structure
+There are two distinct castes among the Exodii.
+They don't really have names within the faction, but for the purposes of the design doc I will call them "citizens" and "non-citizens".
+Citizens are the "true" Exodii, humans with fully functioning intelligence that have been converted into cyborgs to allow transport through the Exodii portal system, which is moderately hostile to insufficiently shielded organic material.
+Non-citizens are the "support" Exodii, the workers, quadrupeds, and other similar robot-like frames.
+They have a human brain for central processing, but it is damaged and not at full capacity, usually by blob psychosis.
+While the non-citizens have access to some Exodii perks, they are not treated like nor considered to be Exodii by the citizens.
+In addition to these two, there are a number of human brains not connected to robotic bodies, used as computers and for data storage.
+Some of these are Exodii citizens who prefer spending most of their time in a virtual world; some are too heavily damaged to even control a body and have just been repurposed as wetware.

+There is a single gestalt semi-artificial intelligence as part of this Exodii node, nicknamed the "Great Grey".
+It is an overlay of multiple brain-computers, networked and communicating with each other.
+It serves as something of a data repository.
+Most of its time is spent doing translation and data-sifting.

+#### Goals
+The Exodii only care about survival.
+They will stay on CDDA-Earth as long as possible to gather rare resources: a modern tech world is rare and desirable, and a good chance for them to stock up on stuff that is hard to find elsewhere, like plastics and petrochemicals.

+Of note, the Exodii are not at all interested in trying to "beat" the zombie plague.
+They have seen that tried countless times on countless worlds and are still here, wandering.
+They consider it a fruitless waste of resources.

+#### Size
+The Exodii exist across multiple dimensions in uncounted numbers.
+This particular "node" consists of a few dozen citizen-level Exodii, dozens to hundreds of non-citizens, and an unspecified number of disembodied brains being used for data storage and computers.

+#### Attitudes

+#### Bases

+#### Trade/Economics

+#### Missions

 ### The Yrax